frikkfossdal/Vespidae/README.md

 ## Why does this exist?

-In the good ol' days CNC operators programmed their machines in raw commands (gcode).
-This off course took a fair amount of time to do and limited the complexity of what programs a machinist was able to make.
+In the good ol' days CNC operators programmed their machines in raw "goto-position" commands (gcode).
+This took a fair amount of time to do and limited the complexity of what programs a machinist was able to make.
 However, it also kept the machinist close to what the machine was doing and gave the operator total control of each machine action.

-Todays CAM tools and slicer relieves the machinist of this complexity by automating the generation of toolpaths and gcode.
-This is all great and in many cases efficient and useful, but there are cases when you want to be more specific and have more control.
-In my world (read Frikk), where I build custom machines for different weird workflows, a proper CAM tool doesn't really exists.
-Vespidae positions itself as a sort of hybrid between these two paradigms.
+Todays CAM tools and slicer relieves the machinist/maker of this complexity by automating the generation of toolpaths and gcode.
+This is all great and in many cases efficient and useful, but there are edge-cases when you want to be more specific and have more control.
+In my world, where I build custom machines for different weird workflows, a proper CAM tool doesn't really exists.
+Vespidae positions itself as a sort of hybrid between these two workflows.

 ## How do I use it?